AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

 #### Limitations

-Within this project we rely on [ACS Deployment AWS](https://github.com/Alfresco/acs-deployment-aws) to set the EKS cluster trough a set of defined cloudformation templates.
+Within this project we rely on [ACS Deployment AWS](https://github.com/Alfresco/acs-deployment-aws) to set the EKS cluster through a set of defined cloudformation templates.
 Infrastructure limitations are set by the before mentioned project.

 ### Prerequisites
 * You need to create an IAM user that has the following [permissions](#Permissions)